VTrans/vtp3-final-presentation/final-notes.md

 Tetrault: 90% of the questions I get are in well maintained data
 Viani: We didn't create, we just exposed that data

+##Contacts

+Hedges: What about contacting about an asset condition?
+Bridge condition?
+Pavement condition?
+Brown: You mean feedback about a pothole?
+White: Those contacts already work.
+Fitch: Is this a 24h contact form?
+Include an emergency contact?
+If we put our number out we're saying we're available
+Scott: I'm going to call the state police.
+We could include the hours
+Fitch: When hiring public outreach coordinators we included language (that the experts said) that we'll return your call within 24 hours.
+It's about customer satisfaction
+Scott: That's an agency policy discussion
+Tetrault: The value of the tool is that it reduces the number of phone calls or emails we get.
+I'd invest the time so that there are fewer phone calls

+###Feedback form

+Fitch: Is the map open to the public?
+Lofgren: No.

+Lofgren: We can build a decision tree to route issues to their appropriate person
+Fitch: And CC Erik.
+Some people like to type instead.

+##Open data portal

+Cole: People could develop apps
+Nailor: Encourage hackathons to play with our data
+Fitch: Should we put a disclaimer?